5. PlutoSDR in Python¶

 You should see something that looks like this, assuming you have proper antennas or a cable connected:

-It is a good exercise to slowly adjust sdr.tx_hardwaregain_chan0 and sdr.rx_hardwaregain_chan0 to make sure the received signal is getting weaker/stronger as expected.
+to make sure the received signal is getting weaker/stronger as expected.

 Maia SDR and IQEngine¶

 Want to use your Pluto as a real-time spectrum analyzer on your PC or smartphone?
 The open-source Maia SDR project provides a modified firmware image for the Pluto that runs an FFT on the Pluto’s FPGA, and a web server on the Pluto’s ARM CPU!
-This web interface is used to set the frequncy and other SDR parameters, and view the spectrogram in a waterfall-style display.
+This web interface is used to set the frequency and other SDR parameters, and view the spectrogram in a waterfall-style display.
 You can make recordings of the raw IQ samples up to 400MB in size, and download them to your computer/phone or view them in IQEngine.

-Install the latest Maia Pluto firmware by downloading the latest release, specifically the file named plutosdr-fw-maia-sdr-vX.Y.Z.zip.
-Unzip and copy the pluto.frm file onto your Pluto’s mass storage device (it resembles a USB flash drive), then eject the pluto (don’t unplug), this is the same process as upgrading the Pluto’s firmware; it will blink for several minutes and then restart.
-Lastly, SSH into the Pluto as we did in the “hack your Pluto” section, using ssh root@192.168.2.1 in a terminal, with default password analog.
-Once SSHed in, you must run the following three commands one at a time:
+file onto your Pluto’s mass storage device (it resembles a USB flash drive), then eject the Pluto (don’t unplug), this is the same process as upgrading the Pluto’s firmware; it will blink for several minutes and then restart.
+Lastly, SSH into the Pluto as we did in the “hack your Pluto” section, using ssh root@192.168.2.1

 fw_setenv ramboot_verbose 'adi_hwref;echo Copying Linux from DFU to RAM... && run dfu_ram;if run adi_loadvals; then echo Loaded AD936x refclk frequency and model into devicetree; fi; envversion;setenv bootargs console=ttyPS0,115200 maxcpus=${maxcpus} rootfstype=ramfs root=/dev/ram0 rw earlyprintk clk_ignore_unused uio_pdrv_genirq.of_id=uio_pdrv_genirq uboot="${uboot-version}" && bootm ${fit_load_address}#${fit_config}'